nottherealslimshady/cti_taxi_hub/README.md

 AlienVault OTX: Fetches "pulses" and extracts indicators, converting them to STIX.

+AbuseIPDB: Checks IP reputation for a given list of IPs and converts relevant data to STIX.

 (Optional: Spamhaus - requires API key, not fully implemented in default code due to common licensing restrictions on free tiers)

 STIX 2.x Standardization: All collected intelligence is transformed into STIX 2.x format, a widely accepted standard for cyber threat information.